kzmijews/z7-nano-7020/README.md

 > ⚠️ **Warning**: This project is currently under development, was not verified yet and may not be fully functional.
 Stay tuned for updates!

+> MicroPhase, Inc. makes no warranties regarding the use of this code or design.
+> Code is provided "as is."
+MicroPhase, Inc. assumes no responsibility
+> for any errors that may be present in this code, nor does it make any
+> commitment to update the information contained herein.
+> MicroPhase, Inc. specifically disclaims any implied warranties,
+> including but not limited to warranties of fitness for a particular purpose.

 ## Overview
 This project contains the board definition files required by the **Vitis IDE** for the **Z7-Nano** development board, which is based on the **Xilinx Zynq-7000 SoC** (XC7Z020) and manufactured by **MicroPhase**.
 The board features the following: